 BOE: Foldable OLED prototype (source: OLED-Info)

-OLEDs are a relatively new display technology - and its progress is still very fast.
+OLEDs are a relatively new display technology - and its continually developing at an impressive rate.
 While many flexible OLED panels are already in use today, next-generation displays are under development and promise innovations like foldable devices, followed by rollable and stretchable displays.

 OLED Device Structure